open-telemetry/opentelemetry-go/log/DESIGN.md

 For instance, in order to reduce the heap allocations of attributes, the bridge implementation can use a `sync.Pool`.
-In such case, the API implementation (SDK) would need to copy the attributes when the records are processed asynchrounsly, in order to avoid use after free bugs and race conditions.
+In such case, the API implementation (SDK) would need to copy the attributes when the records are processed asynchronously, in order to avoid use after free bugs and race conditions.

 For reference, here is the reason why `slog` does not use `sync.Pool`[^2]: